Are We Ready for Robust and Resilient SLAM? A Framework For Quantitative Characterization of SLAM Datasets: A Framework for Quantitative Characterization of SLAM Datasets

 \subsubsection{Visual Characterization Parameters}

 RGB cameras are considered a fundamental sensor in SLAM due to the richness of information one can extract from them.
 Subsequently, many environment and data capturing characteristics can be deduced from the quantitative analysis of images.
-In the proposed framework, the concept of sub-images was used while measuring image blurring and spatial distribution of visual features as such; the image is divided into sub-images, and measurement has been conducted on each sub-image on its own.
-Then, the measurements are aggregated to represent the whole image.
+In the proposed framework, the concept of sub-images was used while measuring image blurring and spatial distribution of visual features as such; an image is divided into sub-images, and measurement is conducted on each sub-image on its own.
+Then, the measurements are aggregated to describe the whole image.
 The concept of sub-images is useful in determining local events or anomalies in the images, which are present in challenging scenes.